AronFreyr/notemaster/README.md

 * Reorganize the git branches.
 * Remove all of the old XML test code from the project.
 * Have specific pages for creating documents and images.
+* Search bar in the header.
+* Stuck Header navbar.